minetest/minetest/doc/lua_api.md

 #### `absvalue`

 The absolute value of each octave's noise variation is used when combining the octaves.
-The final perlin noise variation is created as follows:
+The final value noise variation is created as follows:

 noise = offset + scale * (abs(octave1) +
                           abs(octave2) * persistence +